purescript-contrib/purescript-argonaut-codecs/README.md

 ## Documentation

-Contrib library documentation is stored in a few places:
+You can find `argonaut-codecs` documentation in a few places:

 1. Module documentation is [published on Pursuit](https://pursuit.purescript.org/packages/purescript-argonaut-codecs).
 2. The tutorial and other written documentation is kept in [the docs directory](./docs).
-3. Usage examples can be found in [the test suite](./test)
+3. Additional usage examples can be found in [the PureScript Cookbook](https://github.com/JordanMartinez/purescript-cookbook)

 If you get stuck, there are several ways to get help: